FilipLangr/GeneReconstruction/README.md

 *TO BE TRANSFORMED INTO ABSTRACT OR PROPER INTRODUCTION!*

-In Gene reconstruction research project we had to examine three different methods for genome assembly.

-Take a genome and divide it into k-mers.
-Use the k-mers to reconstruct the genome using various methods.
-Start with creating a graph where nodes represent k-mers and edges connect overlapping k-mers.
-Find a path through the graph that visits each node only once.
-Then construct another graph, where nodes represent (k-1)-mers and k-mers are placed on edges (de Bruijn graph).
-This time find a path through the graph where each edge is traversed exactly once.
-Lastly, create a paired de Bruijn graph from consecutive k-mers that are some distance d apart.
+In Gene reconstruction research project we examine three different methods for genome assembly.
+First we divide genome into k-mers then we use various methods to reconstruct genome into original sequence.
+First method we implement is de Brujin graph in which we are searching for Eulerian path.
+Second method also use de Brujin graph but insted of single reads (k-mers) we use read-pairs where pairs are some d distance apart.
+Third method is called overlapping kmers.
+We start with creating a graph where nodes represent k-mers and edges connect overlapping k-mers.
+Our input data consists of 3 different bacteria genomes.
+Each bacteria genome has different number of nucleotides.
+Bacterias Klebsiella pneumoniae, Streptomyces silvensis and Citrobacter freundii have 40955, 104514, 180261 nucleotides respectively.

-Test your methods on genomes of different length.
-Try different values for the parameters k and d.
-Report how the length of the genome affects each method, at which values of k and d you are able to reconstruct the original genome and the number of possible solutions you get.
+In our research project we implement de Brujin graph methods and test them on genomes of different lengths.
+In the experiment we try different values for parameters k and d and report how the length of the genome affects each method.
+We find smallest possible values for parameters k and d so that genomes are are still reconstructed correctly.

 ##Methods
 *please write sth about the part that you did*

-###Overlapping kmers

 ###De Brujin graph